-For research to study the life and work of Baburao Painter--producer, director and the founder of the Maharashtra Film Company.
-The project will explore the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers and political figures.
-The outcome of this project will be a biographical account of him, which will be subsequently published as a book.
+For research to study the life and work of Baburao Painter—producer, director, and founder of the Maharashtra Film Company.
+The project will study the evolution of regional cinema in Kolhapur in Maharashtra by situating Baburao’s work amidst the literary and visual cultures of his time, tracing his influence on and connections with contemporary artists, thinkers, writers, and political figures.
+The outcome will be a biography.
 The Grantee’s deliverables to IFA with the Final reports will be the manuscript of the book including images.
-The grant funds will cover an honorarium, professional fees, travel and accommodation, and an accountant’s fee.
+Grant funds will pay for costs towards an honorarium, professional fees, travel and accommodation, and an accountant’s fee.

 For working with the Kerala Museum, Kochi to envisage and curate a series of activities engaging the collection that includes exhibitions, public programmes and outreach events for both adults and children.
 The Kerala Museum’s collection is representative of important milestones in the world of visual art from all over India.
 Beginning with Raja Ravi Verma, Rama Verma, and Abanindranath Tagore, the collection includes artists from Shantiniketan; the Bengal School; those who were part of the Progressive Movement like M F Husain, F N Souza, Akbar Padamsee, as well as contemporary ones.

 For a foundation-administered project that supports research into the history, evolution and current musical practice of the Mir musicians of Rajasthan.
 Through field trips and intensive interactions, this study seeks to analyse the geographical, historical and socio-political confluences, continuities, fissures and divergences in the recent decades that have impacted the trajectories of the music of the Mirs.
 The outcome of this project will be an essay.